History of Catholic education in the United States: Parochial school growth and structure

 In the classrooms, the highest priorities were piety, orthodoxy, and strict discipline.
 Knowledge of the subject matter was a minor concern, and in the late 19th century few of the teachers in parochial schools had gone beyond the 8th grade themselves.
 The sisters came from numerous denominations, and there was no effort to provide joint teachers training programs.
 The bishops were indifferent.
 Finally around 1911, led by the Catholic University in Washington, Catholic colleges began summer institutes to train the sisters in pedagogical techniques.
 Long past World War II, the Catholic schools were noted for inferior conditions compared to the public schools, and fewer well-trained teachers.

 The number of schools and students grew apace with the taxpayer-funded public schools.
 In 1900, the Church supported 3,500 parochial schools, usually under the control of the local parish.

 By 1920, the number of elementary schools had reached 6,551, enrolling 1.8 million pupils taught by 42,000 teachers, the great majority of whom were nuns.
 Secondary education likewise boomed.
 In 1900, there were only about 100 Catholic high schools, but by 1920 more than 1,500 were in operation.

+In the mid-19th century standard textbooks used in the public schools had a distinctive Protestant tone, with occasional attacks on the Catholic Church in Europe.
+At the Third Plenary Council of Baltimore (1885) the bishops called for the preparation of acceptable textbooks, and Catholic publishers obliged.
+Professor Eugene F. Provenzo argues that by the 1890s Catholic educators had selected and adapted non-religious textbook content such that parochial students learned mainstream American political and cultural values without compromising their religious beliefs.
+The Catholic textbooks presented a generalized nondenominational Christianity and omitted sectarian arguments.
+There were a few exceptions such as occasional mention of Guardian Angels.
+Beyond the textbook matter parochial schools copied the new pedagogical techniques being introduced by the mainstream educational system.
+Apart from catechism classes (where the students learned that Protestants were likely damned to hell), the typical parochial school covered the same material in much the same way as the public schools.
+Irish Catholic women as nuns made up the parochial teaching staff, Furthermore Irish Cathollc lay women became increasingly prominent in the teaching staff of public schools in the major cities.
+After 1900 the mainstream textbooks largely dropped an anti-Catholic tone.